webqit/webflo/README.md

 Much of what eludes the web today...

-+ the long-missing framework design and architecture for a HTML-first thinking!
++ the long-missed HTML-first thinking!
-+ a focused standards-based philosophy that breeds more authentic applications!
++ a focused standards-based philosophy that makes building more authentic applications ubiquitous!

-Plus native support for how you want to work...
+Plus native support for how you would really want to work...

 + a new approach to reactivity that's based on no syntax at all but plain old JavaScript!
 + a new "imports" feature for HTML that makes HTML more reusable!